dcperalta/Welcome-To-CPAN228/GITHUB_CHEAT_SHEET.md

 - Click the green "Compare & pull request" button that appears at the top.
 - Add a title and a brief description of what you completed.
 - Click "Create pull request."
+- One of your team member will have to review your PR in order to merge it to main